projectacrn/acrn-hypervisor/doc/tutorials/using_zephyr_as_uos.rst

 Introduction to Zephyr
 **********************

-The Zephyr RTOS is a scalable real-time operating-system supporting multiple hardware architectures, optimized for resource constrained devices, and built with safety and security in mind.
+The Zephyr RTOS is a scalable real-time operating system supporting multiple hardware architectures, optimized for resource constrained devices, and built with safety and security in mind.

 Steps for Using Zephyr as User VM